BlueSkies for Children has, from its inception, considered its mission to have three parts:

 - Comprehensive support for parents who are working and raising young children, and

 - Education and support for the teachers who are providing these services to children and families.

 The quality of a child’s experience in an early childhood setting depends entirely on the ability of the teacher to provide age-appropriate experiences within the context of an authentic, caring, and compassionate relationship.
-BlueSkies can influence the quality of care for hundreds of young children by supporting teachers who work in many early childhood settings, while it can only serve about one hundred children per year directly on its site.
-This is why the third piece of the mission has always been teacher education programs through a variety of different delivery systems.
+BlueSkies can influence the quality of care for hundreds of young children by training and supporting teachers who work in early childhood settings, though it can only directly serve about one hundred children per year on site.
+This is why the third piece of the mission has always been teacher education programs, through a variety of different delivery systems.

 Sign up for our newsletter here